BloomTech-Labs/labs-api-node-starter/README.md

 ### Setup the application

-- For Labs projects, clone the repo.
-Otherwise you can create a new repo using this as a template.
+- create your project repo by forking or using this as a template.

-  - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Repository.
-  - Alternatively you can clone this repo then remove the git folder to initialize a new repo

-    ```bash
-    > git clone --depth=1 --branch=main git@github.com:Lambda-School-Labs/labs-api-starter.git NEW-REPO-NAME
-    > rm -rf ./NEW-REPO-NAME/.git
-    ```

 - run: `npm install` to download all dependencies.
 - run: `cp .env.sample .env` and update the enviornment variables to match your local setup.
 - run: `npm run knex migrate:latest` to create the starting schema.